N8-CIR-Bede/documentation/rhel8/index.rst

 Login Node Migration
 ^^^^^^^^^^^^^^^^^^^^

-Once the period of time for users to opt-in to using RHEL 8 to ensure there are no issues for their workflows has ended, Bede's two login nodes will be migrated to RHEL8.
+Once the period of time for users to opt-in to using RHEL 8 to ensure there are no issues for their workflows has ended, Bede's two login nodes will be migrated to RHEL 8.

 From this time, when you connect to Bede you will immediately be connected to RHEL 8 sessions on the login nodes, and the ``login8`` command will no longer be required.

-If you have not yet migrated your workflows to RHEL8, the ``login7`` command can be used to connect to an interactive session on a RHEL 7 login node.
+The ``login7`` command will be usable to connect to an interactive session on a RHEL 7 login node for a limited period of time.

 Compute Node Migration
 ^^^^^^^^^^^^^^^^^^^^^^